spatie/laravel-newsletter/README.md

 This package provides an easy way to integrate MailChimp with Laravel.

 Should you find that Mailchimp is too expensive for your use case, consider using [Mailcoach](https://mailcoach.app) instead.
-Mailcoach is a premium Laravel package that allows you to self host your email lists and campaigns.
+Mailcoach is a premium Laravel package that allows you to self-host your email lists and campaigns.

 ## Support us